 A: After being cooped up in a small studio at the back of a trading estate in Fulham we moved to our on street showroom on St Helens Gardens in North Kensington in July last year and we haven’t looked back since!
 We love having a window to dress and somewhere to show off our products.
 We get so many compliments from customers popping in each day; they always seem to be pleasantly surprised when they come in to look around.
 It’s a nice feeling to be able to make people smile and raise an eyebrow here or there!
 I think people are surprised by what can be done with fabric.

-On the made to measure and decoration side of things Clients can come in and look through our fabric library and rummage through boxes of cuttings whilst relaxing with a coffee.
+On the made to measure and decoration side of things, Clients can come in and look through our fabric library and rummage through boxes of cuttings whilst relaxing with a coffee.
 It’s quite a sensory experience, the environment is meant to be very tactile and we experiment with many different textures and materials so that clients can see and compare everything in the flesh.
-Even our floor displays 7 different types of wood, so clients can understand the difference between a walnut, ash, smoked oak and others.
+Even our floor displays 7 different types of wood, so clients can understand the difference between walnut, ash, smoked oak and others.

 Violet & George Showroom